Stanford Population Health Summer Research Program

-To provide training and experience in population health research for college students who are from underrepresented and historically excluded groups in the health sciences.
+The goal of this 7-week summer program is to provide training and experience in population health research for college students who are from underrepresented and historically excluded groups in the health sciences.

-Will this program be virtual or in person?
+Will this program be virtual or in-person?
 Is it a full-time experience?

 What is “proof of college status”?

-- We will notify students who are accepted to the program in February 2021.
+- We will notify students who are accepted to the program in March 2024.
 At that time, to confirm your participation in AHEaD, we will ask for documentation of your enrollment at a community college or university (e.g., letter from department or registrar, unofficial transcripts).

-I am graduating (or graduated) before summer 2021, am I eligible?
+I am graduating (or graduated) before summer 2024, am I eligible?

 I am an international student, am I eligible?